Shaboozey: Musical style and influences

 Shaboozey's music combines hip-hop, country, rock, and Americana.

 Shaboozey has cited the Rolling Stones, Grateful Dead, Bob Dylan, and Led Zeppelin as influences, as well as Martin Scorsese films such as Taxi Driver.
 Other influences include Fela Kuti, Clipse, Roger Waters, Backstreet Boys, Pharrell Williams, Missy Elliott, Lead Belly, and Johnny Cash.

+Shaboozey has told reporters that he was exposed to country music by his Nigerian father, who "embodies Americana while holding on to his [roots.]"

+Shaboozey was compelled by Western style; "When I moved to L.A. and started taking music seriously, I wore a lot of Western wear like denim, cowboy boots, and things like that.
+I remember going into the studio and I was like, 'Man, let's make a song that embodies what I'm wearing'."